Quietek/SaveSync/README.md

 ## F.A.Q.

 #### Why should I use this?
-Many games on Steam still do not support steam cloud saves.
-While this is mostly relevant to older games, there are still some big newer games that don't release with cloud save support, some notable games that don't support cloud saves in my own library include Dark Souls 2 and 3, the Quarry, Sleeping dogs, and a variety of retro games.
+Many games on Steam still do not support steam cloud saves, meaning that there's no recourse if you end up losing access to that game's save data from an OS reinstall, a lost device, data corruption, or soft locking yourself in a game.
+While this is mostly relevant to older games, there are still some AA and AAA newer games that don't release with cloud save support, some notable games that don't support cloud saves in my own library include Dark Souls 2 and 3, the Quarry, Sleeping dogs, and a variety of retro games.
 This software is to make keeping your games that don't support steam cloud in sync with each other across multiple linux computers, without having to search online and manually find everything, you run one linux command and your entire Steam library (so long as information on PC Gaming Wiki is accurate) can be backed up, along with options to back up your ROMs and non-Steam game saves too!

 #### Do I need multiple PCs to get use out of this?
 Nope!
 SteamSync can work great as a simple save backup tool, and can absolutely be run on only one computer if you want to keep backups of your saves in case of an OS reinstall, a drive failure, or any number of other reasons.
 It also offers save rollback, which may come in handy if you find yourself soft locked in a game or with a corrupted save file on your system.